Aged Gouda Cheese vs Cheddar Cheese

 Cheddar cheese, perhaps the most famous cheese from England, originated in the village of Cheddar in Somerset.
 It ranges from mild to extra sharp, with aging times that can extend several years.
 Cheddar has a firm texture and a deep, nutty flavor that becomes increasingly complex as it matures.

-Aged Gouda Cheese comes from Netherlands.
-Cheddar Cheese originated from England.
+• Origin: Aged Gouda Cheese (Netherlands), Cheddar Cheese (England)

 Pairing Comparison